Skip to content

 What is an LHA tenant?

 Important: Not all tenants who claim benefits rely on them entirely.
-Many people working full time now rely on benefits of some form, so its important not to make sweeping generalisations.
+Many people working full time now rely on benefits of some form, so it’s important not to make sweeping generalisations.

 Can landlords refuse LHA tenants?